Please see https://overconstrained.io for links to current Cassowary projects and resources.

 February 2014: Cassowary is being used in Grid Style Sheets, a replacement for CSS layout.

 July 2014: Cassowary is one of the solvers available in implementations of the Babelsberg object constraint language.
-Papers on Babelsberg are available via the Viewpoints Research Institute writings page, and also on the publications page from the Software Architecture Group at Hasso Plattner Institute, Potsdam, Germany.
+Papers on Babelsberg are available via Alan Borning's publications page, and also on the publications page from the Software Architecture Group at Hasso Plattner Institute, Potsdam, Germany.

 Latest version is v0.60.
 The original implementation in OTI Smalltalk is in the public domain; the ports to other languages are now licensed under the Lesser/Library GPL.